johnjansen/yxorp/README.md

 ## !!!
 NOT READY FOR USE !!!

-A simple reverse proxy, intended to enable rolling updates of services behind it, not intended as a replacement for NGINX, HA PROXY etc
+A simple reverse proxy, intended to enable rolling updates of services behind it, not intended as a replacement for NGINX, HA PROXY etc, also not intended to support SSL ... if you want a big boy reverse proxy look at NGINX or HA PROXY

 ## Installation